 Below is a figure of a one factor model with five indicators.
 The script reads data from disk, creates the one factor model, fits the model to the observed covariances, and prints a summary of the results.
-Let's break down what is happening in each section of this example.

 This example uses a RAM-style specification technique.
 Let's break down what is happening in each section of this example.